tattaka/Taggle/README.md

 For detail, please see [here](https://github.com/tattaka/Taggle/blob/master/example/train_mnist_example.py)

+#### Update(2020/11/14):
+Separated lr schedulers implementation from engine.
+Use the `LRSchedulerExtension` for new installations and updates of Taggle.

 ### `ModelProvider` (Helper class for building computer vision models)
 It supports major backbone model and Heads used for classification and segmentation.